umbraco/UmbracoDocs/Extending/Packages/Uploading-to-Our/index.md

 ### Images

 Images really show off your package and let people see what it can do at a glance.
-Simply select the image to upload.
+Select the image to upload.
 Marking an image as the current image will make it the icon for the package and display on the list as well as on the details page.

 ### Creation Complete